Researchers identify 14 living descendants of Leonardo da Vinci

-(CNN)Decades-long research into Leonardo da Vinci's purported remains has revealed how many people currently alive can claim to be descendants of the Renaissance genius and Mona LIsa painter:
+(CNN)Decades-long research into Leonardo da Vinci's purported remains has revealed how many people currently alive can claim to be descendants of the Renaissance genius and Mona Lisa painter:

 It's 14.